 As Caddy (1997) pointed out, virtually all coastal nations share at least one transboundary species with their neighbors with some sharing over 100 species with surrounding EEZs (Fig. 1).
-With the current state of knowledge of fished species and their distributions, we estimate a total of 633 transboundary species in the world, more than double of what had been previously estimated [@Teh:2015gd].
-These fisheries are important in terms of both landings and revenue.
-In the last ten years, the global fleet has landed an average of X tones, generating USD 79.7 million in fishing revenue from shared stocks fished within EEZs.
-This represents X% of the global catch and 49.8% of total revenue generated by those fisheries in all EEZs of the world.
-All these values are higher than previously estimated [@Teh].
+We estimate a total of 633 transboundary species in the world, more than double the number previously estimated [@Teh:2015gd] (Fig. 1).
+We also find that fisheries on these species contribute substantially to both landings and revenue.
+Between xx and xx, fleets targeting shared stocks globally landed an average of X tonnes, representing X% of the global catch, and generating USD 79.7 million in fishing revenue, equivalent to 49.8% of total revenue generated by those fisheries in all EEZs of the world.
+These values are higher than previously estimated [@Teh].
 The importance of these species exceeds in EEZs like the United States where 116 species are responsible for up to 12.20 million USD and Peru where 28 species are responsible for USD 5.2 million (Fig 1).

+XXX

-Transboundary fisheries are vast and economically important in regions with historic fisheries-related conflicts.
-The Asian region has seen 43.0% of all international fisheries conflicts since 2000; Europe, where 11.5% of fishing conflicts occur since 1974s [@Spijkers:2019cz], has been involved in a conflict between Ireland and the European Union over mackerel since 2007 [@Spijkers:2017ij], and finally, the Mediterranean has seen conflicts since the 1980’s [@Kliot:1989kv].
-The identification of current transboundary species is a first step towards establishing joint management plan of marine resources [@Link:2010ei], key to not only sustain fisheries but also avoid international conflict.
+We found transboundary fisheries to be of substantial economic importance in regions with historic fisheries-related conflicts.
+The Asian region with a total number of xxx transboundary species contributing to xx% to the region's total landings and xx% of total revenue has experienced 43.0% of all documented international fisheries conflicts since 2000 [@Spijkers:2017ij].
+The European Union, Norway, Iceland, and the Faroe Islands have been at odds over the size and relative allocation of total allowable catches (TACs) for mackerel since 2007 [@Spijkers:2017ij], a species that is transboundary and contributes xx to landings and xx in revenue to the countries involved in the dispute.
+The Mediterranean, a region that has experienced conflicts since the 1980s [@Kliot:1989kv], is home to a large number of transboundary stocks that contribute xx% to total landings and xx% of revenue of countries along the Sea's rim.
+The identification of current transboundary species is a first step towards establishing joint management plans for marine resources [@Link:2010ei], key not only to sustain fisheries over the long term, but also to avoid international conflict.